 Sure there are exceptions, Warren Buffett, Peter Lynch, and George Soros are extraordinary investors.
 Chances are, you’re not one of them.
 Plus, there are excellent women investors as well!

 In reality, the majority of highly compensated managed mutual fund managers fail to outperform their market benchmarks.

 So, if most investors fail to outperform the simple stock market indexes, what should women investors do?

 The Best Personal Investment Strategy for Women (and Men too)

-Women, here’s how to win at investing with long term investment strategies:
+Women, here’s how to win at investing:

 1. Invest for the long term.
 If you cannot leave your money in a stock index fund, for at least 8-10 years, do not invest.
 Markets are volatile and over the short term, your returns are random.
 Over the long term if you believe U.S. and global companies will grow and prosper, then their underlying stocks will advance as well.